-Eating a healthy & balanced diet that involves fruits, leafy vegetables, grains, dairy products etc. promotes healthy and strong teeth and gums.
+Eating a healthy & balanced diet that involves fruits, leafy vegetables, grains, dairy products etc., promotes healthy and strong teeth and gums.
 This way, you can take the utmost care of your oral as well as overall health.

 How good nutrition equals a healthy mouth

 By now, we all understand that our body is complex.
 But the complexity can be solved.
 Having a healthy food choice can benefit you and your near and dear ones in the long run.
 One must make food choices wisely.
-Sugar-filled sweets or beverages, and non-nutritious snacks can put your tooth at high risk of decay.
+Sugar-filled sweets or beverages and non-nutritious snacks can put your teeth at high risk of decay.
 Tooth decay takes place because of the accumulation of plaque which comes in contact with sugar and forms the acid that attacks teeth.
 But wait, did we tell you that it is entirely preventable?